mrarthurwhite/mrarthurwhite.github.io/_posts/2021-07-08-sql_lite_with_javas_orm_hibernate.markdown

 ```

-Readers might be wondering why go through all the trouble of an ORM when you may as well make `jdbc` and `sql` calls.
-It defeats the purpose of having an ORM if there are so many moving parts increasing the propensity for errors.
+Readers might be wondering why go through all the trouble of an ORM ?
+Does it defeat the purpose of having an ORM if there are so many moving parts increasing the propensity for errors?
+Why write  a hundred lines of boilerplate code for 2/3 lines of creating a record?
+These questions may not occur to an ROR developer who truly creates little boilerplate but focuses more on the business logic.

 The following attempts a many to many relationship with another table entity (addresses).